-Policy No. Coly18 Community Horticulture
+Policy No. Coly17 Community Horticulture

-The use of redundant land for community allotments, orchards and community horticulture initiatives in suitable locations and where viable will be considered favourably.
+The use of redundant land for community allotments, orchards and community horticulture initiatives in suitable locations will be considered favourably.

-Proposals that would result in the loss of all or part of existing allotment spaces will not be supported unless alternative and equivalent allotment space is provided.
+Proposals that would result in the loss of all or part of existing allotment spaces will not be supported unless alternative and equivalent allotment space is provided, and it is equally accessible and of a similar quality.